-5 Things (Life Lessons) I Learned While Visiting Vanuatu From Hanging Out With Some Of The Happiest People In The World.
+5 Things (Life Lessons) I Learned While Visiting and Hanging Out With Some Of The Happiest People In The World Vanuatu

 Taking the time to help a stranger is something that is so valued there, and I’ve never seen people putting in such a big effort to help you without asking for something back in return (like some tip).
 In many other places you will find people are simply way too busy with their own lives to stop and care for someone else’s.